-Whether you’re a new cannabis user or a seasoned cannabis connoisseur, there is a cannabis drink recipe for everyone here in this round-up of easy, delicious cannabis drinks anyone can make at home featuring a variety of cannabis smoothies, warm cannabis drinks, and more.
+Whether you're a new cannabis user or a seasoned cannabis connoisseur, this guide will show you how to make cannabis drinks at home, including various cannabis smoothies, hot drinks, cocktails, mocktails, and more.

-Just how people enjoy an alcoholic drink after work, at social events, or during times of stress, people also enjoy cannabis drinks the same way.
+Like some people enjoy an alcoholic drink after work, at social events, or during times of stress, many members of my Well With Cannabis Community also enjoy cannabis drinks the same way.

 Cannabis-infused drinks are gaining popularity as an easy and delicious way to consume CBD, THC, and other cannabinoids.

-Of course, cannabis is new for many people as legalization slowly expands throughout the country, and cooking with cannabis can seem foreign and overwhelming when just starting out.
+Of course, cannabis is new for many people as legalization slowly expands throughout the country, and cooking with cannabis can seem foreign and overwhelming when just starting.

-Thankfully, I’ve created this Beginners Guide to Cannabis Edibles to help get you started and ensure you have a safe and enjoyable experience.
+To help you get started, I’ve created this beginner's guide to cannabis edibles to ensure you have a safe and enjoyable experience.

-Each CBD, THC or other cannabinoid dosage and the ratio will be unique for each individual, their own tolerance level, and their desired outcome.
+Each CBD, THC, or other cannabinoid dosage and ratio will be unique for each person, your own tolerance level, and your desired outcome.

-Remember, CBD is like the non-alcoholic beer of cannabis, while THC is more like a shot of liquor.
+Remember, CBD is like the non-alcoholic beer of cannabis, while THC is more like a liquor shot.

 Here we will cover a variety of different ways you can add cannabis to your favorite drinks, with methods including: